captainedpanoramix/heap-sort-lesson/Heapsort-Submission.md

 ## Phase 2 -- Sorting and fetching the items in order
 Here are two ways to fetch the items in descending order.
-The original optimal form of this algorithm, invented by R. W. Floyd, has the beautiful property that it iteratively shrinks the tree by removing its largest values and placing them at the end of the array.
+The original optimal form of this algorithm, invented by R. W. Floyd, has the beautiful property that one call to the function iteratively shrinks the tree by removing its largest values and placing them at the end of the array.
 In other words, it can sort the array in place, in ascending order.
 Once it has treated the entire tree, the items fill the list, in ascending order.
 This allows the list to be accessed in either ascending or descending order.
 Also, numerical values can be divided into quartiles, deciles, percentiles, etc.

 Another approach, inspired by Python’s generator concept, iteratively removes the values in descending order and returns them, one at a time, to a calling routine.